mo-rickywong/lfric_core/documentation/source/pages/applications/mesh_tools.rst

 ******************
 Mesh Tools
 ******************
-Programs primarily for mesh generation.
-Generated meshes are in NetCDF(.nc) files which aim to be compliant with UGRID (v1.0) conventions.
+Programs for the generation of 2D mesh topologies.
+Output aims to be formatted as UGRID (v1.0) compliant NetCDF(.nc) files.
+Development of these tools are driven by application requirements on the LFRic Core infrastructure.

-Additional mesh attributes are added within the UGRID convention to support informed application use cases not covered by the UGRID convention.
+Generated meshes are two-dimensional, using quadrilateral cells arranged for a given use case.
+Additional mesh attributes not covered by the UGRID convention are added via NetCDF attributes in order to support specific use cases arising from application requirements.

 ******************
-Cubed-sphere
+Cubed-Sphere
 ******************
-Cubed-sphere mesh for applciations working with a global model.
-Topology = Cube
-Geometry = Spherical
+The Cubed-Sphere mesh topology's primary use case is for Global General Circulation Models (GCMs) as an alternative to the regular lon-lat grid.
+Cells in this mesh topology are connected as a gridded-cube as the name suggests, though the geographical location of the the nodes are such that the mesh geometry is spherical.

 ******************
 Planar mesh
 ******************
-Planar mesh for applciations working with a regional model.
-Topology = Grid
-Geometry = * Curved surface (spherical region used for LAMs) implicitly used with lon-lat coordinate system
-           * Flat surface (Flat region used for reasearch/idealised models)  implicitly used with cartesian coordinate system
+The planar mesh topology's use case is for Regional GCMs.
+The planar mesh topology is connected as a regular grid with nodes located on a:

+Curved plane
+    A gridded regional domain on a spherical surface used for Limited Area Models (LAMs).
+This mesh topology implicitly uses a spherical coordinate system (longitude-latitude) for the node locations.
+Full periodicity at the domain boundaries is not supported.

+Flat plane
+    A gridded regional domain on a flat plane, generally used for idealised modelling cases.
+This mesh topology implicity uses a cartesian coordinate system (xyz) for node locations.
+Full-periodicity at the domain boundaries is permitted.